Newburyport school officials consider 'one-twelfth' budget

-NEWBURYPORT — The School Committee cautiously proceeded with discussions about a "one-twelfth" fiscal 2021 budget at its meeting Tuesday night via Zoom as local and state officials continue to figure out what the next school year could look like with COVID-19 in mind.
+NEWBURYPORT — The School Committee cautiously proceeded with discussions about a “one-twelfth” fiscal 2021 budget at its Zoom meeting Tuesday night as local and state officials continue to figure out what the next school year could look like with COVID-19 in mind.

 Mayor Donna Holaday, who chairs the committee, said schools will be able to plan for quarterly budgets or up to three months of expenses — the maximum number of months when operating with a continuing budget.